-Reports can be made anonymously to the Civil Program.
+Reports can be made anonymously, which means the reporting party does not have to identify themselves.
 However, staff will have to follow up on information provided and the reporting party's identity may become apparent during the administrative inquiry process.

-Reports cannot be made to Civil confidentially.
-Confidentiality indicates that what one says is private or secret.
+Reports cannot be made to Civil or OITE confidentially.
+Confidentiality indicates that what one says is private or secret and staff will not follow up on the information provided or take action to stop the harassment.
 To discuss matters with an office that operates under principles of confidentiality, please contact the Employee Assistance Program or the Office of the Ombudsman.

-Please note that management officials also cannot guarantee confidentiality to staff.
-If a federal or nonfederal worker reports an allegation of harassment to a supervisor or manager, he or she must contact the Civil Program.
+Please note that while management officials must be discreet in address these types of issues, they cannot guarantee confidentiality to staff.
+If a federal or non-federal worker reports an allegation of harassment to a supervisor or manager, they must contact the Civil Program to address the matter.